john-cd/rust_howto/bk/src/language/closures.md

 {{i:Closures}} can capture variables{{hi:Capture of variables}}

-- by reference: &T
+- by reference: &T.
-- by mutable reference: &mut T
+- by mutable reference: &mut T.
-- by value: T
+- by value: T.

 They preferentially capture variables by reference and only go lower when required.